ibm-cloud-docs/openwhisk/openwhisk_actions.md

 The CLI automatically infers the type of the action from the source file extension.
 For `.php` source files, the action runs by using a PHP 7.1 runtime.
 For more information, see the PHP [reference](./openwhisk_reference.html#openwhisk_ref_php).

-Action invocation is the same for PHP Actions as it is for JavaScript Actions:
+Action invocation is the same for PHP actions as it is for JavaScript actions:
 ```
 ibmcloud wsk action invoke --result helloPHP --param name World
 ```
 {: pre}

-**Output:**
+Example output:
 ```
   {
       "greeting": "Hello World!"